lyuhiroyama/sets-n-reps/README.md

   - Allow frontend to access API
   - Block requests from unauthorized domains
   - Enable sending of httpOnly cookies from the front-end with `credentails: true`

+## Why build this?

+Primarily for two reasons (in no specific order):
+- I was looking to build something with this tech stack (TypeScript, React, Ruby on Rails)
+- I was paying for a workout tracking web app already called the [Renaissance Periodization Hypertrophy App](https://rpstrength.com/pages/hypertrophy-app?srsltid=AfmBOooWVKvGu1J6YMuF_yhh4uo00Z_EgGPeXhZcRtGT-SJs-Kp4eMIt).
+It's an amazing app but I don't use all of its features and I didn't want to keep paying for it.

+[In the link](https://rpstrength.com/pages/hypertrophy-app?srsltid=AfmBOooWVKvGu1J6YMuF_yhh4uo00Z_EgGPeXhZcRtGT-SJs-Kp4eMIt) you will notice that the functionality and the design is very similar.
+And it is.
+I essentially took from it the parts I liked about the app, and made my own.
+It's for this reason that I decided to go with the MIT license, and I have no plans on putting a subscriptions page on it.

 ## Installation
 First, ensure you have these installed: